Updated: 3 days ago

 Vinyl plank flooring is the fastest growing product in both the residential and commercial floor covering industry.
-Retail floor covering stores are filled with rows and rows of vinyl plank products.
-These products come with both a glue down and floating installation method.
+Retail floor-covering stores are filled with rows and rows of vinyl plank products.
+These products come with both a glue-down and floating installation method.
 The best installation method depends on the type of project, as well as the area of the home or office.

 Vinyl Plank Flooring Click Together Or Glue Down Installation - Which One Is Better?

 One of the selling tools that manufacturing companies use, is to come up with fancy names that talk about their "special" installation system.
 As a customer, you have no idea what installation system is good, or which one is bad.
-With each company talking about how their product as the best thing since the invention of flooring, as a customer, it really is impossible to understand what you are looking at.
+With each company talking about how their product is the best thing since the invention of flooring, as a customer, it really is impossible to understand what you are looking at.

 We have some really good articles in our "Be Floored Blog," that talk about all of the benefits of vinyl tile & plank, and why this product has become so popular.
 We also do quite a few vinyl plank product reviews.
 For more information, we would encourage you to check out these articles.

 However, In this article, we will be strictly focusing on vinyl plank installation methods.
 We will be taking the perspective of the homeowner, not the installer.
 This is not a "how to" installation article.
 Rather, this is an article that will hopefully answer questions that most homeowners face when buying floor covering.
-It is our intent to talk about each type of installation method, the pros and cons of each method, and offer you some insightful information, to help make your buying decision a little bit easier.
+It is our intent to talk about each type of installation method, the pros, and cons of each method, and offer you some insightful information, to help make your buying decision a little bit easier.

 Vinyl Plank Flooring - Floating Installation

 What exactly does "floating installation" mean?
 Basically, when companies refer to a "floating floor" they are describing a product that has a locking system on the edge, that clicks or snaps together with the next piece, without using any sort of adhesive product.
-There are different proprietary click together installation systems in the marketplace, each one claiming to be the best.
+There are different proprietary click-together installation systems in the marketplace, each one claiming to be the best.
 For this article, all you need to know is what we mean by "floating floor."